Aryan-Kanuparti/holiday-food-analysis/README.md

 The final model's performance was assessed using the **R^2 score** of **0.4418**, a measure of how well the model explains the variability of the target variable.
 The model's R^2 score improved by a significant margin compared to the baseline model, indicating that the feature engineering (log scaling and encoding) and hyperparameter tuning led to a better fit for the data.

 ### 6. **Conclusion**
-By introducing **is_holiday_season** as a categorical feature, log-scaling **sugar (PDV)**, **total_fat (PDV)**, and **calories (#)**, and using GridSearchCV to fine-tune the hyperparameters of the RandomForestRegressor, we achieved a more robust model that better predicts recipe ratings.
+By introducing **is_holiday_season** as a categorical feature, log-scaling **sugar (PDV)**, **total_fat (PDV)**, and **calories (#)**, and using GridSearchCV to fine-tune the hyperparameters of the RandomForestRegressor, I achieved a more robust model that better predicts recipe ratings.
 These modifications allowed the model to account for important interactions between features and improve its predictive accuracy.
 This is by no means a great model, but a lot of improvement has been made since the baseline model.